JanLeyva/approach_TFM/README.md

 # Introduction

-In this REAME a schema is presented in how to reproduce the results for **Hateful Memes** dataset, in order to underestand and *run* the codes of each step go to each one of the sections *README*.
+In this REAME a schema to reproduce the results for **Hateful Memes** dataset is presented.
+In order to underestand and **run** the codes of each section, go to each one of the *README* folders.
 The problem is solved in two phases:
   1. Image processing (sections: 1, 2, 3 and 4).
   2. Model and Classification (section 5 and 6).